Lancaster JetHawks: The Hangar

-The Lancaster JetHawks play home games at The Hangar which opened in 1996 as Lancaster Municipal Stadium.
+The Lancaster JetHawks played home games at The Hangar, which opened in 1996 as Lancaster Municipal Stadium.
 The Hangar has just over 4,500 permanent seats, but can accommodate over 7,000 fans with grass seating along each foul line.
 The stadium has deep fences (350 ft down the right and left field lines and 410 ft to deep center field) to combat the prevailing winds of the Antelope Valley.
 Known now by its nickname "The Hangar" after the signage of Clear Channel Stadium (2005–2012) was removed during the 2012 season, the stadium has a NASA F/A-18 Hornet mounted on display at the front entrance.

 On December 19, 2010, Ballpark Digest reported that the Lancaster JetHawks expected to save $48K the next season after the installation of solar panels on a ballpark carport which would supply 98% of The Hangar's electricity needs on a typical game night.
 The installation was part of a citywide emphasis on solar energy from civic structures.
 At the ballpark, 1,500 solar panels were to be installed on a 700-foot-long carport beside the ballpark, well outside of foul-ball range.
 The electricity generated by the 340-kilowatt panel system would supply 98% of the power needed to run the ballpark, including the ballpark lights, saving the owners of the JetHawks some $48,000 per year in utility costs.
 "The entire Lancaster community has embraced the city's mission to become the alternative energy capital of the world, and as the first minor league team in California to go solar, we’re happy to do our part", said JetHawks owner Peter Carfagna.